MelonKony/millmint/content/factbook/society/state/education.md

 In order to study abroad, Vekllei students must be sponsored by a foreigner, receive a partial scholarship from an overseas university, or receive funding from their tertiary place of study.
 About one in four Vekllei students study overseas for some period of time.

-#### University

-Vekllei International University offers

-#### Vocational Schools

 ## Curriculum

-The Commonwealth Curriculum is the common programme of study in all Commonwealth schools, and determines standards of study across all education institutions.
+The national curriculum is the common programme of study in all Commonwealth schools, and determines standards of study across all education institutions.

 <details open>
-  <summary>Commonwealth International Curriculum</summary>
+  <summary>Atlantic Curriculum</summary>

 * Arts
 * Vekllei Languages